-- Main work to help remove spent fuel at Unit 1 - Spraying of anti-scattering agents on the top floor of the Reactor Building and investigations into the status of rubble and concentration of dust were conducted and the roof panels of the Reactor Building cover that had been removed were replaced on December 4, 2014. - After March, dismantling of the building cover is scheduled to progress by once again removing the roof panel.
+Main work to help remove spent fuel at Unit 1

+- Spraying of anti-scattering agents on the top floor of the Reactor Building and investigations into the status of rubble and dust concentration were conducted and the roof panels of the Reactor Building cover that had been removed were replaced on December 4, 2014. - After March, dismantling of the building cover (including preparation work) is scheduled to commence.
+Regarding this dismantling, measurement of wind speed inside the cover and the above investigations identified reinforcing steels which may hinder the installation of sprinklers.
+Additional work to remove these reinforcing steels ahead of schedule will be conducted.